 - Be respectful - Not all of us will agree with each other all the time, but disagreement is no excuse for poor behavior.
 We might all experience some frustration now and then, but we cannot allow that frustration to result in treating others poorly.

 - Be aware of the effect your words may have on others - Be kind.
 Do not insult or put down other participants.
-Harassment, and other exclusionary behavior are not acceptable.
+Harassment, and other exclusionary behavior are not tolerated.

 - Be careful with jokes - We’re all fond of humour, not the least because it’s one of the fundamentals of what makes us human.
 However, we do not tolerate making fun of others or any other Code of Conduct violations, even if “it was just a joke”.